 There are, he says, other echoes of "It's a Wonderful Life" in his songs and Brian Hill's book for The Story of My Life.
 "It has some parallels to our story about a character who saves this whole town, much like George Bailey does.
 Our two lead characters bond over their love of that movie, and the point's made that each would've had quite different lives without the other."

-From the same starting point — best friends — Thomas Weaver (Will Chase) troops off to the big city to become a best-selling author, and quirky Alvin Kelby (Malcolm Gets) remains in town to run his father's bookstore, but through the years their level of reentry remains intimate and familial.
+This Story is set in small-town America (called in its first draft Angel Falls, which presumably would have been just down the road from Bedford Falls), and it spans almost three decades of a friendship that began on the first day of school.
+"It's one character looking back on the profound effect his friend had on his life," says Hill.
+From the same starting point — best friends — Thomas Weaver ( Will Chase) troops off to the big city to become a best-selling author, and quirky Alvin Kelby (Malcolm Gets) remains in town to run his father's bookstore, but through the years their level of reentry remains intimate and familial.
 There's only the catch-up to do.

 "There are relationships in your life that influence you without you really noticing it at the time, but, in retrospect, you can see how a certain person changed the course of your life," points out Bartram, who set sail with Hill on that notion with a man–woman friendship and wound up scuttled by the "When Harry Met Sally" undertow.